“Tell me about yourself.”

 - Any transferable skills you have (which you might’ve gained from your previous experiences)

-If you haven’t had any work history, assess your education background and internship and list down the experiences, knowledge, and accomplishments you gained which are pertinent to the job at hand.
+If you haven’t had any work history, assess your educational background and internship, and list down the experiences, knowledge, and accomplishments you gained which are pertinent to the job at hand.

-Do tell a story; a professional work story that is clear, concise, and compelling.
+Do tell a story; a professional work story that is clear, concise, and compelling while answering your job interview questions.

 You have all the relevant data about the experiences and skills you have acquired.
 You just have to tell your story in chronological order and detail them in an engaging and organized fashion.